39 Caregiver skills for CV

 • EHR proficiency

-2. Mention them on your resume summary
+2. Mention them on your profile summary

 Compassionate Registered Nurse with 3+ years of experience providing direct care to pediatric patients in a fast-paced hospital setting.
 Proven ability to quickly access patients and cooperate with physicians to implement the treatment plan.
 Capable of building a strong rapport with children and families and providing sensitive education on health conditions.